christianb93/k8s-on-openstack/README.md

 * why are pods not rescheduled when we delete a node?
 * fix deprecation message when using include in Ansible playbook
 * provide restart script cluster.
 At least, we need to recreate kubeconfig (contains network node IP) and restart etcd (hangs sometimes)
+* should probabyl adapt etcd systemd unit file to restart on exit